learn-swift-winnipeg/Meetup-Project/README.md

 # Meetup Project

 In this repo you should  find everything you need to run out Project.
 We might want to break the different components in different directories.
-For example the Web UI should be kept in the `front-end` directory, or the iOS App should be kept in the `iOS` directory.
+For example the Web UI should be kept in the `frontend` directory, or the iOS App should be kept in the `iOS` directory.
 Then each subsequent part can organize the their own part as they see fit.

 # Purpose
 The reason why we are doing this is because each contributor to this Project has mentioned that we should make something as a way to show off our skills, promote our Meetup, and learn new things.